ResilientApp/ContractForge/README.md

 2. Verify your DeepSeek API key is correct
 3. Ensure you have a stable internet connection
 4. Check the DeepSeek API status page
-5. The app will fallback to mock generation if the API is unavailable

 ## 🔮 Future Enhancements